 Let’s jump straight in.

-Converting Outside Mains Lights to Solar Power – Your Choices
+3 Ways to Convert Outside Mains Lights to Solar Power

 This is probably one of the most technically simple options out there.
 In many situations, it can be costly and less effective though.